Phantom of Inferno: Chapter 3

-Godoh's men attack the church, and Elen convinces Cal to take Reiji and escape from the back while she holds them off.
-After the sun has set, Scythe shows up at the church with the Zahlen Schwestern and marvels at the mound of corpses.
-Meanwhile, Cal has hidden in the school with Reiji, and Cal has reverted to her happy personality before she became Drei.
+Godoh's men attack the church, and Elen convinces Cal to take Reiji and escape through the back while she holds them off.
+After the sun has set, Scythe arrives at the church with the Zahlen Schwestern and marvels at the mound of corpses.
+Meanwhile, Cal has hidden in the school with Reiji and has reverted to her happy personality from before she became Drei.
 She demands that Reiji have sex with her, but just as they are about to start, three members of the Zahlen Schwestern launch a surprise attack and are taken out by Cal almost instantly.
-Cal then goes to try and draw out the other three, but one of them sweeps the building looking for Reiji and falls into his trap.
-Just as Reiji is about to go help Cal, he is shot by Scythe.
-Cal blows up the last two Zahlen Schwestern using the chemistry lab, but is forced to drop her guns as Scythe uses Reiji as a hostage.
-Scythe is about to shoot Cal, but is shot by Elen who suffered fatal wounds from the battle with Godoh's men, and she dies in Cal's arms.
+Cal then tries to draw out the other three, but one of them searches the building for Reiji and falls into his trap.
+Just as Reiji is about to help Cal, Scythe shoots him.
+Cal blows up the last two members of the Zahlen Schwestern using the chemistry lab but is forced to drop her guns when Scythe uses Reiji as a hostage.
+Scythe is about to shoot Cal when Elen, who has suffered fatal wounds from the battle with Godoh's men, shoots him.
+Elen then dies in Cal's arms.

-An unspecified amount of time later, Reiji and Cal have become well known free lance assassins known as "Phantom" and hitched a ride on a truck heading to a desert town "Santa Madelia", presumably somewhere in Mexico (as one of the gangsters there use the term "gringo"), their target being the gang boss of the town with the whole town there to protect him.
-They make plans to go on a holiday after this job, and think about how they will be together, always.
+An unspecified amount of time later, Reiji and Cal have become well-known freelance assassins known as "Phantom".
+They hitch a ride on a truck heading to the desert town of Santa Madelia, presumably somewhere in Mexico, as one of the gangsters there uses the term "gringo".
+Their target is the town's gang boss, with the whole town there to protect him.
+They make plans to go on holiday after the job and think about how they will always be together.

-This ending will give the player the last part of the ending password.
+This ending gives the player the last part of the ending password.